 This room looks out onto a small private garden/patio at the front of the property and enjoys the morning sun.
 It is furnished with an antique Georgian Mahogany wardrobe and has a triple mahogany mirror in the window.

-Hipnos Super King Size Double or Twin single Beds.
+Hypnos Super King Size Double or Twin Single Beds.

 This room looks out onto a communal garden area at the rear of the property with trees, shrubs and a drying green.
 This room is furnished with a 1930’s oak dressing table and wardrobe.